Easy Small Space Garden Ideas For Patios, Porches, And Small Yards

 To help you with container gardening, you might like to read The Ultimate Guide to Container Gardening.
 And Herb Container Gardening Guide.

-Pro tip: Consider the condition plants like the best.
+Pro tip: Consider the condition that plants like the best.
 Plant annuals and herbs where they will thrive.

 How To Plant Plant Hydrangeas In The Ground And In Pots, Urns, and Planters will help you plant and care for hydrangeas.